jcubic/jquery.terminal/README.md

 ### Support

-You have some non-trivial request or need help, you can get paid support at [xs:code](https://xscode.com/jcubic/jquery.terminal).
+If you have some non-trivial request or need help, you can get paid support at [xs:code](https://xscode.com/jcubic/jquery.terminal).

 ### License